Integrating AI software configurations in your homelab

 Integrating AI Tools

-2. Local LLM runtimes: run smaller models with llama.cpp or similar local runtimes inside a container.
-Mount model storage on a dedicated volume to avoid filling the root filesystem.
+2. Local LLM runtimes: run smaller models with llama.cpp or a similar local runtime inside a container.
+Put model storage on a dedicated volume so the root filesystem does not fill up.

-3. GPU passthrough for VMs: configure vfio and passthrough if a VM must use the GPU.
+3. GPU passthrough for VMs: configure vfio and passthrough if a VM needs direct GPU access.

 Keep configuration templates in a repo with variables per host.
 Use environment files (.env) for non-sensitive settings and an encrypted vault for API keys and model licences.
-Tag releases of the configuration repo to match tested stacks.
+Tag releases of the configuration repo to match the stack you tested.

 Automating Processes

 Automate every repeatable step.
-Use Ansible for host provisioning and Docker Compose or Helm for service deployment.
+Ansible works for host provisioning, with Docker Compose or Helm for service deployment.

 1. Build a base image with packer or use cloud-init on VMs.